KenKundert/inform/doc/user.rst

 """"""""

 *culprit* is used to identify the target of the message.
-If the message is pointing out a problem the *culprit* is generally the source of the problem.
+If the message is pointing out a problem, the *culprit* is generally the source of the problem.

+Here is a simple example:

+..  code-block:: python

+   >>> from inform import error

+   >>> error('file not found.', culprit='now-playing')
+   error: now-playing: file not found.

 Here is an example that demonstrates the wrap and composite culprit features:

 ..  code-block:: python

-   >>> from inform import error

    >>> value = -1
    >>> error(